tigeraven/lsf/wp-content/plugins/social-networks-auto-poster-facebook-twitter-g/readme.txt

 == Changelog ==

+= 3.5.5 [04/18/2016] =

+* New - Wordpress 4.5 Compatibility
+* New [Telegram] - Ability to attach image to the post.
+* Improvement - Speed improvement via removal of unnsessary Javascript code.
+* Bug Fix - [Telegram] "Bad Request: channel not found" error.
+* Bug Fix - [Plurk] "missing request token" Error

 = 3.5.4 [04/11/2016] =

-* Improvement - Support for Disqus Conditional Load (DCL) plugin
+* New/Improvement - Support for Disqus Conditional Load (DCL) plugin
 * Improvement/Bug Fix - Better compatibility with some themes.
 Plugin was causing conflicts with media upload when used with some popular themes.
 * Bug Fix - [Flickr] Authorization problems and/or "Call to undefined function" error.
 * Bug Fix - [LinkedIn] Authorization problems and/or "Call to undefined function" error.